cyberbotics/webots-doc/reference/motor.md

     The value of *P, I* and *D* can be changed at run-time with the `wb_motor_set_control_pid()` function.

-- The `efficiency` field defines the energy conversion efficiency used to compute the electrical energy consumption if battery simulation is enabled in the parent Robot node.
-The details on motor energy consumption are provided [below](#energy-consumption).

 - The `minPosition` and `maxPosition` fields specify *soft limits* for the target position.
 These fields are described in more detail in the "Motor Limits"